Addams Family Reunion: Plot

 Instead of offering his services as previously agreed, an enraged Philip attacks Gomez in public.
 They have a knife fight, which Gomez eventually wins.
 While Gomez holds his knife to Philip's throat, the police arrive.
 Gomez and Morticia are arrested for attempted murder, Pugsley and Wednesday are arrested for digging open the grave of the resort's founders.
 Fester is considered insane and becomes a mental patient, while Butcher and Thing are captured by a sadistic dog catcher.
 Lurch has been buried alive by Wednesday and is unable to escape.

-Pugsley and Wednesday are taken in by child services, and placed in foster care with Philip's wife.
-Meanwhile Philip gains custody over Fester, and tortures him with an electric chair.
+Pugsley and Wednesday are taken in by child services, Katherine secretly called child services to get rid of the Addams so no one can stand in her and Philip's way of getting wealthy, and placed in foster care with Philip's wife.
+Meanwhile, Philip gains custody over Fester and tortures him with an electric chair.
 He has previously used this chair to torture other patients.
 The dog-catcher plans to feed Thing to one of his dogs.
 Gomez and Morticia are unable to escape a police cell.

 Walter Adams has taken a liking to Gomez, and posts bail for him and Morticia.
 He helps them rescue Lurch, who then helps rescue the rest of the family.
 Pugsley and Wednesday were in the process of torturing their foster family, but are happily reunited with their parents.
 The Addams Family strap Philip in his own electric chair, and have him tortured by his patients.

 The Addams Family eventually return to their mansion, and leave their increasingly "normal" grandparents in the care of Philip's wife.
+Walter Adams bids farewell to the Addams and leaves for California and cutting ties to his Adams family.
 Wednesday amuses herself with lighting fireworks, while Pugsley seems melancholic.
 Gomez asks him if he misses Gina, but Pugsley is instead sad because he forgot his "Siberian firecracker" back at the foster family's house.

 At this point, the "firecracker" is revealed to have been a nuclear weapon and the Addams Family witness a distant nuclear explosion apparently caused by it.
 Morticia comments that a nuclear winter is swiftly approaching and that she feels gloomy.
-Gomez and Morticia kiss, finishing the movie.
+Gomez and Morticia kiss, finishing the film.